Russian anti-doping agency allowed Kamila Valieva to compete in Olympics despite failed drug test - KRDO

 By Hannah Ritchie, Angus Watson and Helen Regan, CNN

+“The decision on the results of the ROC team in the Team Figure Skating event can be taken…only after a final decision on the full merits of the case has been taken,” the ITA said.

+The case will be heard by the Court of Arbitration for Sport (CAS), with a decision needed before the figure skating star’s next event — the women’s singles short program — on Tuesday, in which she is favorite to take gold.

-It came after the Russian Anti-Doping Agency (RUSADA) lifted a provisional suspension on the skater, according to a statement issued by the ITA Friday.
+In that hearing, the International Olympic Committee (IOC) will challenge a decision by the Russian Anti-Doping Agency (RUSADA) to lift a provisional suspension on the skater, according to the ITA.

-The statement said the International Olympic Committee (IOC) is now appealing the RUSADA’s decision, citing a need to resolve the matter before Valieva’s next event on February 15.

-Russian newspaper RBC Sport reported Wednesday that one of the ROC’s six team members failed a drug test in December.
+Responding to the controversy, the ROC said Valieva had “repeatedly passed doping tests” while already in Beijing and it is taking measures to keep Valieva’s “honestly won” gold.

+“The doping test of an athlete who tested positive does not apply to the period of the Olympic Games.
+At the same time, the athlete repeatedly passed doping tests before and after December 25, 2021, including while already in Beijing during the figure skating tournament.
+All the results are negative,” the ROC statement said.

 Why was Valieva allowed to compete?

-The ITA, which leads the anti-doping program for the Beijing Winter Olympics, said the drug sample was taken at the Russian Figure Skating Championships in Saint Petersburg on December 25.
+The ITA, which leads the anti-doping program for the Beijing Winter Olympics, said Valieva’s drug sample was taken at the Russian Figure Skating Championships in Saint Petersburg on December 25.

-The ITA confirmed Valieva tested positive for trimetazidine — a drug used to treat people with the heart condition angina, in which a person has chest pain due to poor blood flow to the heart.
+According to the ITA, Valieva tested positive for trimetazidine — a drug used to treat the heart condition angina, which causes chest pain due to poor blood flow to the heart.
 It is on the World Anti-Doping Agency’s (WADA) banned list.

 Hormone and metabolic modulators are a class of drugs banned by WADA due to evidence of athletes using them for performance enhancement, as they can increase blood flow and improve endurance.